aws-observability/aws-otel-community/sample-apps/prometheus-sample-app/README.md

     $ kubectl logs <otel-collector-pod-name>
     ```

 Currently, OTEL Collector is configured with Logging exporter.
-Since all 5 replica Prometheus-Sample-App pods will produce identical metric names and labels, so Prometheus Exporter should be configured with additional details to ensure distinct metrics identity.
+In this example, all replica Prometheus-Sample-App pods will produce identical metrics, and the Prometheus Exporter doesn't ingest identical metrics (same name and label) from different sources.